MarcusWentz/ElectricKeeper/README.md

-# ElectricalEthereum WORK IN PROGRESS
+# Project Name Ideas: KeepElectric, ElectricKeepers, ElectricalEthereum

 An automated electrical grid.
 Powered by a Raspberry Pi 4, which is controlled by a hybrid smart contract using Chainlink Keepers to automate turning off LEDs for electric bill expirations.